talon/javascript-registry/packages/route/README.md

 ```
 > a route has parameters and a querystring

-Parameters build up the path to a resource.
+- Parameters build up the path for a request.
 They are _positional_ meaning they're order matters.
-The route syntax allows you to name these positional parameters.
+The `Route` syntax allows you to name these positional parameters.

-Querystrings usually represent metadata around the request.
-Either for tracking purposes or other application options.
+- Querystrings represent metadata around the request.
 Unlike parameters querystrings are _keyed values_.
 Nothing fancy needs to be done to name them.

 Much like how JavaScript Objects represent data, so do URLs.